-emma.peterson@russellmcveagh.com P +64 9 367 8354
+Maddy Lister SENIOR ASSOCIATE maddy.lister@russellmcveagh.com P +64 9 367 8193

 Asset purchase

 Where a business, or part of a business, is acquired by way of an asset purchase, the employees do not automatically transfer with the business (with an exception, discussed below).
 Employment with the vendor company can be terminated on the grounds of redundancy and new offers of employment must be made by the purchaser to those employees it wants to employ.
 Any entitlements triggered by termination of employment will be payable by the vendor to employees unless agreed otherwise.
 This includes accrued holidays and any contractual entitlement to redundancy compensation.